 For those seeking culture or nightlife, the West Side and Digbeth are both excellent options!
 Digbeth is a little more budget-friendly, whilst the West Side has the most established nightlife venues.

 Otherwise, there are plenty of interesting districts outside of the city centre – including the famous Bournville neighborhood!
-This is the home of the UK’s best-known chocolate factory, and the neighbouring Selly Oak is a popular residential district for students.
+This is the home of the UK’s best-known chocolate factory, and the neighboring Selly Oak is a popular residential district for students.

 Like much of the rest of the city, these are both great picks for those wanting a budget-friendly base in a major UK city.